Tom-Hirschberger/MMM-CommandToNotification/README.md

 # MMM-CommandToNotification
-A MagicMirror² module which peridocally calls configured scripts and sends the output as notification
+MagicMirror² which periodically calls configured scripts and sends the results as individual notification